 - 1 cup fresh cherries

-Start by rinsing all your fruit and draining the excess water off.
+Start by rinsing all the fruit and draining the excess water off.

 Peel the mango and slice on a mandolin slicer for thin, even pieces to garnish with.

-Sweeten your coconut yogurt with some agave to taste.
+Sweeten the coconut yogurt with some agave to taste.
 Set all the prepped fruit aside.

-Place first “cake” round on your platter and add 2-3 Tablespoons of coconut yogurt.
-Place your second “cake” round on top of that and press, allowing the “frosting” to come out a bit.
-This is what will hold your blueberries in place when you’re ready to decorate.
+Place first “cake” round on a platter and add 2-3 Tablespoons of coconut yogurt.
+Place the second “cake” round on top of that and press, allowing the “frosting” to come out a bit.
+This is what will hold the blueberries in place when you’re ready to decorate.
 Repeat the process for the final layer.
-Insert skewers to stabilize the cake.
-This step is optional, however, as the cake is very stable as is.
-But if you’re transporting it or want to be extra safe, the skewer sticks work well.
+Measure the height of your cake and cut 3 wooden skewers to that height.
+They don’t have to be perfect as they’ll be covered up by more berries on top.
+Insert skewers for extra stability.

 Add a generous amount of coconut yogurt to the very top and pile on the raspberries and blueberries generously.